The following order types are available when trading on Ethfinex.

 One Cancels Other (OCO) Order

-The One Cancels Other order allows you to place a pair of orders, where if one order is executed fully or partially, then the other is automatically canceled.
+The One Cancels Other order allows you to place a pair of orders, where if one order is executed fully or partially, then the other is automatically cancelled.

 Fill or Kill (FOK) Order